ptsteadman/notebook/log.md

 Funny moment was when I was watching 'The Secret Life of Pets' and almost teared up when the little dog was overhwhelmed and inspired by the New York skyline.

+Feeling anxious, telling myself that there is no need to feel anxious at this exact moment.